mFactor/astral/README.md

 recompiling of any backend components necessary.
 Once in development, no interaction with the command line should be needed to restart the application unless a critical error occurs.

+## Semantics
+1. Namespace -- To prevent object namespace collisions with other modules, the configuraton variable NAMESPACE is defined.
+For example, this is used to attach variables to the request object in express.
+See base middleware for the usage example.

 ## Structure
 The application is designed to accomodate (to a certain point) any folder